Ernest Faber: Managerial career

 In February 2011, Faber was appointed as assistant manager of Bert van Marwijk at the Netherlands national team.
 After Faber accepted the national team job, his performances with FC Eindhoven went downhill.
 With four points from the following eleven matches, FC Eindhoven missed out on a play-off spot.
 In the 2011–12 season, the FC Eindhoven performances were again above expectations.
 The team were third in the Eerste Divisie at the time Faber left the club.
 In March 2012, Faber returned to PSV as assistant manager after Fred Rutten was sacked as manager.
 Phillip Cocu was chosen as caretaker.
 Unlike Cocu, Faber's role was permanent after agreeing on a two-and-a-half-year contract.
 Faber was present at UEFA Euro 2012 when the Dutch team were knocked out in the group stage.
 Van Marwijk resigned following the elimination, while Faber also quit to fully concentrate on his job at PSV.
 Despite receiving several management offers in 2013, Faber signed a new two-year contract and continued to work as assistant manager after the appointment of Cocu as PSV manager.
 After three seasons as PSV assistant, including a brief stint as interim manager due to Cocu having an emergency surgery, Faber left to manage newly promoted NEC, where he remained for a season and impressed many rivals by leading the Nijmegen side to a top half finish in the league.
 In doing so he proved many pundits wrong.
 His performances caught the eye of FC Groningen, who appointed him manager in the pre-season of the 2016–17 season.
 Faber remained in Groningen for two seasons, before being sacked due to inconsistency of results and a failure to qualify for the European play-offs.

 In June 2018, Faber was appointed head of academy under new manager Mark van Bommel.

 In November 2019, following the unexpected sacking of Mark van Bommel, Faber was appointed interim manager for the remainder of the 2019–20 season.
 After a decent 6 from 11 games, the season was cancelled due to the global Covid-19 pandemic.
 PSV automatically qualified for the 2020-21 Europa League.
 Faber left PSV Eindhoven in July 2022, following the appointment of Roger Schmidt as head coach.
 Faber was also relieved of his duties as head of the PSV Academy, despite being the mastermind behind the first team breakthrough's of stars Donyell Malen and Mohamed Ihattaren.

+In May 2024, he was appointed as the technical director at A-League Men side Adelaide United, subject to his visa.

+On 28 November 2025, Faber signed a one-and-a-half-year contract as the head coach and technical director of Heracles Almelo in Eredivisie.